 Stonehenge owns and operates midstream facilities to support its producer-partners in the optimum development of their resources.

-Stonehenge operates multiple gathering and compression systems in the Appalachian Basin including Stonehenge Appalachia, Stonehenge Laurel Gathering, and Pine Run Midstream.
+Stonehenge operates two gathering and compression systems in the Appalachian Basin: Stonehenge Laurel Gathering and Pine Run Midstream.

 Stonehenge and UGI Acquire Pine Run Midstream Natural Gas Gathering System

-WESTMINSTER, CO — (BUSINESS WIRE) Pine Run Gathering LLC (“Pine Run Gathering”) announced today that it has completed a transaction to acquire Pine Run Midstream, LLC (“Pine Run Midstream”) from an affiliate of PennEnergy Resources, LLC (“PennEnergy”) and minority partners for $205 million.
+Pine Run Gathering LLC (“Pine Run Gathering”) announced today that it completed a transaction on February 12, 2021 to acquire Pine Run Midstream, LLC (“Pine Run Midstream”) from an affiliate of PennEnergy Resources, LLC (“PennEnergy”) and minority partners for $205 million.
 Pine Run Gathering is a joint venture owned by a subsidiary of Stonehenge Energy Resources III, LLC (“Stonehenge III”), a portfolio company of Energy Spectrum Partners VIII LP, and by a subsidiary of UGI Energy Services LLC (“UGIES”), which is a subsidiary of UGI Corporation (NYSE: UGI).

 Stonehenge Laurel Gathering, LLC – Clarion Pipeline System